 ” Supremely well organised and informative.
 One of the best courses I’ve been on”.
 RS, Abergavenny

 “Wonderful day and full of appreciation of your high levels of husbandry and animal welfare”.
 NS, Banbury

 “The technique of gently immersing us in knowledge and enthusiasm was highly effective – I was delighted by how much we had covered by the end of the day, and very impressed by how you weaved in information to cater for our diverse individual needs.”
 MJ, Dorset

 Who would benefit from this course?

 Are you thinking about taking on a small herd of cattle or rearing a few calves for beef?
 Have you just brought home your first cows and need guidance?
-Do you want to spend a day with cattle and people who will share their deep affection and appreciation of their herd to give you a real feel for what it’s like to have cattle of your own?
-This day will deal with the practicalities, the pleasures, the legalities and the needs of cattle so that you go away far more confident about making those first choices.
+Are you wondering how you might keep cows for conservation grazing?
+Spending a day with cattle and people who will share their deep affection and appreciation of their herd will give you a real feel for what it’s like to have cattle of your own.
+This course will deal with the practicalities, the pleasures, the legalities and the needs of cattle so that you go away far more confident about making those first choices.

 9.30am Introductions and your cow hopes

 - Finding, selecting and bringing home your first cows

 - Equipment, housing, the routine and other tasks, fencing, grazing, forage